KILLERTIAN/language-with-yoli-landing-page/README.md

 # Language-with-yoli-landing-page

-This is the landing page made for a client who is based in the USA and teaches Spanish Online
+This is the landing page made using React and Firebase for a Spanish Tutor.

 Deployed Link:- https://language-with-yoli-lp.web.app